kwwong0923/COMP231-002Team6Project-iStockMasterPro/README.md

 6. Select "Libraries" and click "Add External JARs…"
 7. Add the following files:

     i.
-All JAR files in …\COMP231-002Team6Project-iStockMasterPro-master\javafx-sdk-19.0.2.1\lib
+All JAR files in …\COMP231-002Team6Project-iStockMasterPro-master\iStockTesting2_lib

-    ii. ojdbc11.jar
+    ii.

-    iii.
 (You may also need to remove any old error paths or JARs)
 8. Click "Apply and Close"
 9. In the Package Explorer, navigate to src > application > Main.java
 10. Click the "Run" button to launch the application